Conflux-Chain/conflux-documentation/README.md

 ## Repo Structure

 - docs: contains the original doc contents (in English)
+  - docs/templates: special folder served as template for reuse, aimed for creating similar articles in eSpace and bSpace.
+The [eSpace User Guide](./docs/espace/UserGuide.md) serves as an example to show how to replace texts, links and images.
 - i18n: contains the localized doc contents.
 Note: the contents are added by the translation platform Crowdin.
 NEVER directly edit the content in this file to edit the translation
+- docusaurus.config.js: the configuration file for docusaurus
+- sidebar.js: the sidebar configuration, used by docusaurus.config.js

 ## Contributing